ThomasObenaus/heatpump-stats/PLAN.md

 ## 4. Key Considerations

-- **Rate Limiting**: Strict enforcement of Viessmann API limits is crucial to avoid bans.
+- **Rate Limiting**: Strict enforcement of Viessmann API limits is crucial to avoid bans (max.
+1450 calls for a time window of 24 hours).
+See [Viessmann Developer FAQ](https://developer.viessmann-climatesolutions.com/start/faq.html).
 - **Data Correlation**: Timestamps need to be aligned.
 InfluxDB handles this well, but we might need to interpolate data if we want to calculate COP (Coefficient of Performance) in real-time (combining slow Viessmann data with fast Shelly data).
 - **Local Access**: Shelly should be accessed via local IP to avoid cloud dependency.